codebar/tutorials/sql/lesson1/tutorial.md

 );
 ```

-Let's learn something about what this means.
+Let's learn something about what this command did.

 ### What are Tables?

-A table can be considered to be similar to many excel worksheets.
-Each column stores an item of data, such as name, email, city, etc. A row stores all data for a single entry in that table.
-People who work with databases usually refer to columns as **fields**, and rows as ... **rows**.
+A table can be considered to be like many excel worksheets or reports that show data in a tabular format.
+Each column stores an item of data, such as name, email, town, etc. A row stores all data for a single entry in that table.
+People who work with databases usually refer to columns as **fields**, and rows as **rows**.

+If this sounds unclear, don't worry.
+It becomes easier to grasp when we use some queries shortly.

 ### What are fields?